 Sadly Ruth passed away at the age of 59 not long after presenting the unit.
 Bobby decided to remain in Helensburgh, and moved to a smaller house in McLeod Drive.

-Today he is still very sprightly and does not look his age.
+In his nineties Bobby was still very sprightly and did not look his age.

-He puts this down to keeping fit by going for walks, attending the town's Slimming Club, and enjoying St Michael's Church Rambling Club outings.
-He also has regular holidays in the sunshine of Portugal.
+He put this down to keeping fit by going for walks, attending the town's Slimming Club, and enjoying St Michael's Church Rambling Club outings.
+He also had regular holidays in the sunshine of Portugal.

 In March 2018 Bobby was honoured at a special lunch organised by Variety Scotland and held at Hampden Park to mark his 95th birthday.
 Three of his successors as Scotland manager, Tommy Docherty, Craig Brown and current boss Alex McLeish, joined the gathering for an afternoon of stories, nostalgia and laughter.